gchhablani/old_website/index.md

 ## News ##

+- [March 2021] Our papers on Toxic Spans Detection and ReCAM were accepted at SemEval-2021.

 - [March 2021] I participated in the HuggingFace XLSR Fine-tuning Week.
 A list of my models is available [here](https://huggingface.co/gchhablani).

 - [Jan 2021] I participated in SemEval-2021 Task-5 [Toxic Spans Detection](https://sites.google.com/view/toxicspans).
 Feel free to check it [out](/#tsd).